 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 Whether you get them plain or marinated in and pickled, this is a great way to prepare these as a fun snack.
-Breaded like fried zucchini and deep fried or air fried like we show you here gives these bites a crispy texture I know you and your party guests will love. ๐Ÿ˜‰ Can be made in Ninja Foodi or any brand.
+Breaded like fried zucchini and deep fried or air fried like we show you here gives these bites a crispy texture I know you and your party guests will love. 😉

 You can see the can we used here below.
 You can find a decent range of quality and pricing for them for sure.
 Marinated artichoke hearts are probably my favorite and typically come in a tall jar instead of canned, but the same idea.
 These are great breaded and air fried vs. deep fried in a bunch of oil.

-These!!
-Coated with breadcrumbs and fried with a bit of oil so they are bite size and crispy is the best snack ever.
+These are coated with breadcrumbs and fried with a bit of olive oil so they are bite size and crispy is the best snack ever.
 You can crush your favorite crackers, use Italian or Panko bread crumbs to coat.
 You are going to need a few shallow dishes and:

 Similar to how we made our air fryer zucchini chips you’ll want to set your pieces on a few paper towels first to absorb the excess moisture, that is #1 thing to remember.
 Then set out an assembly line of sorts with your ingredients.
 That will make it easier to dip into the egg, and get your crumbs to stick to each piece well.